top of page

 Brand building, content marketing, and organic growth channels should not be substituted with the use of performance based lead generation.

-My perfect marketing mix in 2026 will be to allocate 50 percent of the short-term lead generation with a long-term commitment to SEO, community, and brand awareness.
+The ideal marketing mix in 2026 will be to allocate 50 percent of the short-term lead generation with a long-term commitment to SEO, community, and brand awareness.
 Performance programs can be used to fill in short term revenue gaps as the long term plans grow and take root.

 The process of customer acquisition must be diversified in order to minimize the reliance on one source over the other, between owned, earned, and paid channels.
 With performance based programs, you are able to produce data and insight regarding the messages and offers that appeal to your target audience.